OfficeDev/office-js-docs-pr/README.md

 # Office JavaScript APIs
 Welcome to the Office JavaScript API documentation.
-Here you can find everything you need to about Office add-ins.
-To view these documents, we recommend you view them on [dev.office.com](https://dev.office.com/docs/add-ins/overview/office-add-ins).
+Here you can find everything you need to know about Office add-ins.
+For the best experience, we recommend you view this content on [dev.office.com](https://dev.office.com/docs/add-ins/overview/office-add-ins).

 ## Give us your feedback

 Your feedback is important to us.
-* Check out the docs and let us know about any questions and issues you find in them by [submitting an issue](https://github.com/OfficeDev/office-js-docs/issues) directly in this repository.
-Make sure you state the version+build number of the client you are using, and provide repro steps, console output, and error messages in any issue you open.
+* To let us know about any questions or issues you find in the docs, [submit an issue](https://github.com/OfficeDev/office-js-docs/issues) in this repository.
+Make sure you state the version+build number of the client you are using, and provide repro steps, console output, and error messages, as appropriate.
-* Let us know about your programming experience, what you would like to see in future versions, code samples, etc. Use [this site](http://officespdev.uservoice.com/) for entering your suggestions and ideas.
+* We also encourage you to fork, make the fix, and do a pull request of your proposed changes.
+For details, see [Contribute to this documentation](Contributing.md).
-* If you find an issue with the documentation, please create a GitHub issue by clicking the **Issues** tab above.
-We also encourage you to fork, make the fix, and do a pull request of your proposed changes.
+* Let us know about your programming experience, what you would like to see in future versions, code samples, and so on.
+Enter your suggestions and ideas at [Office Developer Platform UserVoice](https://officespdev.uservoice.com/).

 ## Copyright